Blubberbrumm/Techlabs-ds-2/README.md

 			-> balanced doesn´t use random subsamples, it uses a balanced -> leave randomstate completely out of hyperparameter tuning
 - confusion Matrix:
-	We now have 6 classes, but many are probably not useful do as patrick said: drop everything but 3 and 1.
-3: no diabetes, 1 having diabnetes from eating 3
+	We now have 6 classes, but many are probably not useful do as Patrick said: drop everything but 3 and 1.
+3: no diabetes, 1 having diabetes from eating

 What patrick told us to do:
-	-Do not drop features beforehand
+- Do not drop features beforehand
-	-let the model decide 1st
+- let the model decide 1st

-	-stratifieldkfold together with a RandomsearchCV
-		->look if randomsearchcv needs stratifield kfold as a direct parameter -use hyperparamters of the randomforest
+- stratifieldkfold together with a RandomsearchCV ->look if randomsearchcv needs stratifield kfold as a direct parameter
+- use hyperparamters of the randomforest
-	-give it a useful range for the randomsearchcv to look choose from -Drop everything frokm diabetes target which is not 3 or 1 -we predict who doesn´t have diabetes, but we don´t want that.
+- give it a useful range for the randomsearchcv to look choose from
+- Drop everything frokm diabetes target which is not 3 or 1
+- we predict who doesn´t have diabetes, but we don´t want that.

 Presentation from Patrick: